Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Evaluation

 All experiments were conducted on a server equipped with an 80-core Intel(R) Xeon(R) Gold 6230 CPU, 512 GB RAM, and running Ubuntu 20.04.6.

-\subsection{\textbf{RQ1:} How Effectively Can \approach{} Extract Proof Strategies from LLMs?}
+\subsection{\textbf{RQ1:} How effectively can \approach{} extract proof strategies from LLMs?}

-\paragraph{Procedure} To address this research question, we apply \approach{} to extract proof strategies from LLMs as formalized lemmas with corresponding proofs across all collected theorems.
-The results are summarized in \Cref{tab:ex_llm_claude-3-7}, where for each project, we further report: \begin{itemize} \item the total number of natural-language proof steps generated by the backend LLM, and \item the number of lemmas successfully proved by our proof agent.
-We also report the average number of added lemmas, relative to the number of existing theorems, which reflects the average number of internal proof strategies that can be extracted by \approach{} from each theorem. \end{itemize}
+\paragraph{Procedure} This experiment evaluates the offline lemma mining stage (Stage 1, \Cref{sec:gen-nl-proof,sec:formalize}) of \approach{}.
+We apply \approach{} to mine proof strategy lemmas with corresponding proofs across all collected 2,394 theorems.
+The results are summarized in \Cref{tab:ex_llm_claude-3-7}, where for each project, we further report: i) the total number of natural-language proof steps generated by the backend LLM, and ii) the number of lemmas successfully proved by our proof agent.
+We also report the average number of added lemmas, relative to the number of existing theorems, which reflects the average number of internal proof strategies that can be extracted by \approach{} from each theorem.

 \paragraph{Results} \Cref{tab:ex_llm_claude-3-7} shows that, on average, \approach{} is able to extract 1.91 new lemmas for each original theorem.
 These results demonstrate that \approach{} has been effective in extracting internal proof strategies from LLM.